j-ntw/distsys_sutd/hw3_ft/README.md

 ### testing performance
-normal ivy takes about 50ish ms to read 200 pages.
+normal ivy takes about 5ish ms to read 100 pages whether they are read or write.

 ft ivy takes 500ms for 100 requests whether they are read or write.